Time Served: 35 years

 According to FBI analysis presented at the trial, the rapist did leave semen on the victim’s underwear.
 The trial occurred, however, before DNA testing was available, so Bain could not be definitively tied to the semen; he could, however, match its blood group.
-A FBI analyst testified that the semen on the underwear was of blood group B. Bain’s blood group was AB, but according to the analyst, Bain’s group had a weak A and thus he could not be excluded from having deposited the semen.
-An expert for the defense testified that Bain’s group actually had a strong A, and therefore he could be definitively excluded.
+A FBI analyst testified that the semen on the underwear (from three separate stains) was of blood group B. Bain was an AB secretor, which should have excluded him.
+Instead, the analyst claimed Bain’s blood group had a weak A and thus he could not be excluded from having deposited the semen.
+This wasn’t supported by testing, when an expert for the defense testified that Bain’s group actually had a strong A, and therefore he could be definitively excluded.

 In spite of this conflicting serological evidence and Bain’s alibi, Bain was convicted of rape, kidnapping, and burglary and sentenced to life in prison.
 The prosecution’s case rested largely on the victim’s identification of Bain in the photo lineup.

 A 2001 Florida statute made it possible for certain cases to be reopened for DNA testing.
 Upon hearing this, Bain presented four handwritten motions for the DNA evidence in his case to be tested.
 In all, the case came before the court five times and was denied all five times.

 With the aid of the Innocence Project of Florida and Tenth Judicial Circuit Public Defender Bob Young, Bain was finally granted access to post-conviction DNA testing.
 The state sent the DNA found on the victim’s underwear to the DNA Diagnostics Center.
 This testing excluded Bain as the source of the DNA.